 Find Usages of Related Entities

 This command enables you to find usages of entities that are somehow related to the selected symbol (for example, textual occurrences, dynamic references, and so on) in the specific scope.
-You can invoke this command from the editor, from the File Structure window and other tool windows.
+You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.

 Perform advanced search for usages